-Open Access is the practice in which published material, generally articles, are shared freely on the internet with few or no restrictions.
-In the case of academic articles, open access (OA) stands in stark contrast from the traditional model of publishing, which requires readers to have sometimes costly subscriptions in order to gain access to an article.
+Open Access is the practice in which published material, generally articles, are shared freely on the internet without restrictions.
+In the case of academic articles, open access (OA) stands in stark contrast from the traditional model of publishing, which requires readers/institutions to subscribe in order to gain access to an article.

-Publishing open access usually the author pays an article processing change (APC) to cover the cost of publishing.
+In open access journals, the author usually pays an article processing change (APC) to cover the cost of publishing.

 There are many variations of open access publishing models, including:

-- Hybrid – authors can choose to pay an article processing charge to make an article gold open access – meaning available to everyone around the world – even though most of the other content in the journal is subscription only and even if the institution itself pays for a subscription to that journal
+- Hybrid – authors can choose to pay an APC to make an article available to everyone around the world even though most of the other content in the journal is subscription only and even if the institution pays for a subscription to that journal

 - Green – allows self-archiving of the article in a repository such as Duke's, though the published article is in a traditional journal that requires a subscription to access

 What do Duke researchers say about Open Access?